onurio/trap-cam/README.md

 ## Introduction

+This project builds on top the great work of [NatureWatchCameraServer](https://github.com/interactionresearchstudio/NaturewatchCameraServer).

-Due to increasing deforestation, loss of biodiversity and climate change, monitoring of wildlife is becoming increasingly important.
+Due to increasing deforestation, loss of biodiversity and climate change, monitoring of wildlife and their habitat is becoming increasingly important.
 This project aims to build a low-cost wildlife trap camera that can be deployed in the wild to monitor wildlife activity.

 The aim is to collect as many data points.